Pop Culture Madness!

 2003 Pop Culture History

-The 2003 invasion of Iraq was initially called "Operation Iraqi Liberation", but was quickly changed to "Operation Iraqi Freedom" due to the acronym spelling out "OIL".
+The 2003 invasion of Iraq was initially called “Operation Iraqi Liberation”, but was quickly changed to “Operation Iraqi Freedom” due to the acronym spelling out “OIL.”

 Country Music Star Brad Paisley saw Actress Kimberly Williams in the movie Father of the Bride while he was on tour and decided to track her down to ask her on a date.
 They've been married since 2003.

-The $2 dollar bill is still in circulation and last had a printing in 2003.
+The 2 dollar bill is still in circulation, and last had a printing in 2003.

 Robert Downey Jr. thanked Burger King for getting him off drugs.
-In 2003, with a car full of drugs he had a burger that was so disgusting it made him rethink his life, and dump the drugs in the ocean.
+In 2003, with a car full of drugs, he had a burger that was so disgusting it made him rethink his life, and dump the drugs in the ocean.

 Dodge built and sold nine motorcycles with a Viper V-10 engine called the Dodge Tomahawk.

-Rock band Green Day had finished an album in 2003, but it was never released because the master tracks were stolen from the studio.
+Rock band Green Day finished an album in 2003, but was never released because the master tracks were stolen from the studio.
 Instead of re-recording the album, the band decided to write and record an entire new album, which turned out to be their hit record.

-When Andy Serkis (appearing as Gollum) delivered his acceptance speech for "Best Visual Performance," in the Two Towers, at the MTV Movie Awards, the speech itself won a Hugo award for "Best Dramatic Presentation, Short Form".
+When Andy Serkis (appearing as Gollum) delivered his acceptance speech for “Best Visual Performance,” in The Two Towers, at the MTV Movie Awards, the speech itself won a Hugo award for “Best Dramatic Presentation, Short Form”.

 Juan Catalan was cleared of murder charges, after outtake footage shot for "The Car Pool Lane" episode of Curb Your Enthusiasm showed him and his daughter attending the Los Angeles Dodgers vs. Atlanta Braves baseball game some 20 miles from the crime scene at the time of the murder.

-Steven Bartman, sitting in Section 4, Row 8, Seat 113 of the stands at Wrigley Field, reached for and deflected a foul ball that Cubs left fielder Moises Alou was trying to catch.
-The Florida Marlins won the game and the chance to be in the World Series.By all reports, Steven is a decent guy, and still a Cubs fan.
+In Section 4, Row 8, Seat 113 of the stands at Wrigley Field, Steven Bartman reached for and deflected a foul ball that Cubs left fielder Moises Alou was trying to catch.
+The Florida Marlins won the game and the chance to be in the World Series.
+By all reports, Steven is a decent guy and still a Cubs fan.
 A film, featuring Kevin James, was proposed.

 Cost of a Superbowl ad in 2003: $2,100,000